ClairOne/practical-domain-design/BOOK_REVIEW.md

 * Welcome the group.
 * Explain the goal: *“By lunch, no more mystery workflows hiding under the carpet.
 We’ll have a map of how this circus really runs.”*
-* Quick overview of the process: Brain dump → Deep dive → Present & review.
+* Quick overview: Brain dump → Deep dive → Present & review.

 ---

 ## 📝 9:15 – Brain Dump Departments & Workflows (45 min)

-* Gather everyone in a room with whiteboards or a shared doc projected.
-* Step 1: List all departments.
+* List all departments.
-* Step 2: List the main workflows under each department.
+* List the main workflows under each department.
 * Assign an owner for each department.
 * Stop when most heads are nodding and nobody’s starting a fistfight.

-**Output:** A master list of departments, owners, and high-level workflows.
+**Output artifact:** A master list of departments, owners, and high-level workflows.

 ---

 ## 👥 10:00 – Department Huddles: Deep Dive (60 min)

-* Split into department-level groups (still in the same room).
+* Split into department groups (stay in the same room).
 * Each group:

   * Breaks workflows into operations.
   * Captures entities touched by those operations.
   * Assembles a scratchpad map (Dept → Workflows → Operations → Entities).

-**Facilitator’s role:** Float between groups, answer questions, and keep the wheels turning when energy dips.
+**Facilitator’s role:** Float between groups, answer questions, keep momentum up.

-**Output:** Department scratchpad maps.
+**Output artifact:** Department scratchpad maps.

 ---

-## 🍴 11:00 – Lunch & Department Presentations (60 min)
+## 🍴 11:00 – Lunch & Presentations (60 min)

-* As people eat, department owners present their maps one by one.
+* As people eat, department owners present their maps.
 * Encourage blunt but constructive feedback:

   * “Does this look like reality?”
   * “What’s missing?”
   * “Who else is impacted by this?”
-* Update maps live based on feedback.
+* Update maps live.

-**Output:** Validated Department Detail docs.
+**Output artifact:** Validated Department Detail docs.

 ---

 ## ✅ 12:00 – Wrap-Up & Next Steps (15 min)

 * Recap what was captured.
-* Highlight any obvious gaps or lopsided departments (signals for backlog).
+* Highlight obvious gaps or lopsided departments (signals for backlog).
-* Explain where this leads: *“These baselines set us up for the next PDD phase.”*
+* Explain where this leads: *“These baselines set us up for the next Feedback Loop.”*

-**Final Output:** A complete Strategic Baseline across departments, ready for use in the PDD Loop.
+**Final Output:** A complete Strategic Baseline across departments, ready for the Strategic Loop.

 ---